Dariush Mehrjui: Film career after the 1979 Iranian Revolution

 In 1981, Mehrjui and his family traveled to Paris and remained there for several years, along with several other Iranian refugees in France.
 During this time he made a feature-length semi-documentary about the poet Arthur Rimbaud for French TV, Voyage au Pays de Rimbaud in 1983.
 It was shown at the 1983 Venice Film Festival and at the 1983 London Film Festival.

 In 1985, Mehrjui and his family returned to Iran and Mehrjui resumed his film career under the new regime.

 In Hamoun (1989), a portrait of an intellectual whose life is falling apart, Mehrjui sought to depict his generation's post-revolutionary turn from politics to mysticism.
 Hamoon was voted the best Iranian film ever by readers and contributors to the Iranian journal Film Monthly.

 In 1995, Mehrjui made Pari, an unauthorized loose film adaptation of J. D. Salinger's book Franny and Zooey.
 Though the film could be distributed legally in Iran since the country has no official copyright relations with the United States, Salinger had his lawyers block a planned screening of the film at Lincoln Center in 1998.
-Mehrjui called Salinger's action "bewildering," explaining that he saw his film as "a kind of cultural exchange."
+Mehrjui called Salinger's action "bewildering", explaining that he saw his film as "a kind of cultural exchange".
 His follow-up film, 1997's Leila, is a melodrama about an urban, upper-middle-class couple who learn that the wife is unable to bear children.

+His last film, titled Laminor, was released in 2019.

 Cinematic style and legacy

-Modern Iranian cinema begins with Dariush Mehrjui.
+Modern Iranian cinema begins with Mehrjui.
 Mehrjui introduced realism, symbolism, and the sensibilities of art cinema.
-His films have some resemblance with those of Rosselini, De Sica and Satyajit Ray, but he also added something distinctively Iranian, in the process starting one of the greatest modern film waves.
+His films have some resemblance with those of Rosselini, De Sica, and Satyajit Ray, but he also added something distinctively Iranian, in the process starting one of the greatest modern film waves.

-The one constant in Mehrjui's work has been his attention to the discontents of contemporary, primarily urban, Iran.
+The one constant in Mehrjui's work was his attention to the discontents of contemporary, primarily urban, Iran.
 His film The Pear Tree (1999) has been hailed as the apotheosis of the director's examination of the Iranian bourgeoisie.

-Since his film The Cow in 1969, Mehrjui, along with Nasser Taqvai and Masoud Kimiai, has been instrumental in paving the way for the Iranian cinematic renaissance, so called the "Iranian New Wave."
+Since his film The Cow in 1969, Mehrjui, along with Nasser Taqvai, and Masoud Kimiai, was instrumental in paving the way for the Iranian cinematic renaissance, the so-called "Iranian New Wave".